cilium/cilium/Documentation/concepts/kubernetes/configuration.rst

           value: "true"

 The CNI installation can be configured with environment variables.
-These environment variables can be specified in the `DaemonSet` file like this:
+These environment variables can be specified in the :term:`DaemonSet` file like this:

 .. code-block:: yaml